 Now everybody can make their own list of which jobs are important.
 I’m sure someone out there things one-click shopping is a matter of life or death or at least $3.99 in shipping and handling, which is about what a life is worth these days … at least if it’s someone else’s life, but I digress.

 This is why I still work.
-My [former] day job iswas not important by those measures, but it could [have] lead to a job that is, and that is why I still do it, but it didn’t and this is why I no longer work.
+My [former] day job iswas not important by those measures, but it could [have] lead to a job that is, and that is why I still do it, but it didn’t so I quit.
 It is a means rather than an end.
-I would say that the social impact of this blog has some measurable significance (probably more than my day job [had]).
+I would say that the social impact of this blog has some measurable significance (probably more than my day job [ hadhas]).
 The startup work is probably the most important of all.
 The freelance job, which I keep for diversification, less than my day job, but it’s something that gives me great amounts of freedom in terms of how I work.

 Originally posted 2009-02-17 11:37:25.